npalomin/sind/training.md

 <img src="https://npalomin.github.io/sind/timg/gmap.png" width="700">

 Unlike the online version it is not possible to get extra information when clicking on a place.
 Visit the Google Maps page to get additional data such as website, address, etc. by clicking over the places icons.
+The information published might help to complete/verify the data registered on the survey forms.

 <img src="https://npalomin.github.io/sind/timg/gmextra.png" width="700">